Type 1 vs Type 2 Diabetes- 15 Minutes to Read

 According to the CDC’s current information, type 1 or gestational diabetes may raise a person’s chance of developing a serious illness from COVID-19.
 We don’t understand how underlying medical disorders enhance the risk for severe sickness from COVID-19 as well as we’d like to because it’s a novel disease.

-The majority of the body’s insulin-producing cells are killed by an immunological reaction in people with type one diabetes.
+The majority of the body’s insulin-producing cells are killed by an immunological reaction in people with type 1 diabetes.
 The environment—in the sense of increased food intake, decreased physical activity, and increased weight—interacts with their family history, which gives the genes, to cause type 2 diabetes, as does genetic susceptibility.

 More inflammation occurs in the body in diabetic patients.
 Therefore, one cause could be that the inflammatory condition worsens considerably more quickly with COVID.